XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 ###### 1.2.1.1.2.7. `TransferFee`

 This value specifies the fee, in tenths of a [basis point](https://en.wikipedia.org/wiki/Basis_point), charged by the issuer for secondary sales of the token, if such sales are allowed at all.
 Valid values for this field are between 0 and 50,000 inclusive.
 A value of 1 is equivalent to 1/10 of a basis point or 0.001%, allowing transfer rates between 0% and 50%.
 A `TransferFee` of 50,000 corresponds to 50%.
 The default value for this field is 0.
+Any decimals in the transfer fee will be rounded down, hence the fee can be rounded down to zero if the payment is small.
+Issuer should make sure that their CFT's `AssetScale` is large enough.

 ###### 1.2.1.1.2.8. `OwnerNode`